-- The set of C program-input pairs that do run into an infinite loop is recursively enumerable. - Just run it in a simulator environment. - The set of C programs that contain an infinite loop is not recursively enumerable (to be proved later). - The set of valid statements of an axiomatic system is recursively enumerable. - Try all possible proofs systematically.
+- The set of C program-input pairs that do not run into an infinite loop is recursively enumerable. - Just run its binary code in a simulator environment. - The set of C programs that contain an infinite loop is not recursively enumerable (see p.
+134).